Ishikajaiswal/TomatoDetection/README.md

 - Enhance the color filter to detect red tomatoes more accurately.
 - Train the model on more data so that it generalises better.
 ------
+The link to the trained models can be found [here](https://drive.google.com/drive/folders/1bPs3VRbccQDOEulMbJSXyenPapvSAejb?usp=sharing)